raystack/firehose/docs/concepts/architecture.md

 ### InfluxDB

-* InfluxDB - time-series database where all firehose metrics are stored.
+* InfluxDB - time-series database where all Firehose metrics are stored.
 Integration through the Telegraf component.

 For a complete set of configurations please refer to the sink-specific [configuration](../reference/configuration.md).